 Arizona's only federally designated Wild and Scenic River, the Verde offers exciting whitewater through a spectacular desert canyon.
 This section features Class II-IV rapids including Verde Falls (Class IV-V, often portaged), Bull Run, Rock Garden, and White Flash, along with opportunities to see bald eagles, beaver, and diverse birdlife.
 The short and unpredictable spring season makes this a special early-season destination.

-What's the current CFS for Verde River - Beasley Flats to Childs based on the nearest USGS gauge?
+FAQ: What's the current water level for Verde River - Beasley Flats to Childs?

 Common Questions